SouthGreenPlatform/VcfHunter/README.md

 ### IdentPrivateAllele.py

-This program run ***vcf2allPropAndCov*** in chain in order to identify specific alleles from distinct groups.
+This program run ***vcf2allPropAndCov*** in chain in order to identify specific alleles from distinct genetic groups.

 *Options:*